-Bachelor of Science (BS): Logistics and Supply Chain Management Degree Overview
+BS in Logistics & Supply Chain Management: Degree Overview

-Logistics and supply chain management is the business of distributing and transporting materials, products and goods to the end user.
 Individuals who want to begin careers related to business, marketing, mathematics and solving problems may enroll in Bachelor of Science (B.S.) programs in logistics and supply chain management.
+See a few of the core classes, possible job titles and continuing education options.

 A logistics and supply chain management curriculum combines a core of business courses with discipline-specific courses in logistics and supply chain management topics.
 A typical B.S. degree program includes courses like: